mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    $hget(<table_name>, <item>)

-For example, if we were to check what is Mary’s favorite color from our table; we will use the following piece of code:
+For example, if we were to check what is Mary's favorite color from our table; we will use the following piece of code:

 .. code:: text